K12OCX/k12ocx-specs/docs/inpage/lesson.md

 In many cases, the curriculum will describe a specific order that the Activities in a Lesson should go.

 oer:Lesson meets the definition of schema.org/Course, i.e. it is "a sequence of one or more educational events and/or creative works which aims to build knowledge, competence or ability of learners".
-This means that resources that are units should be typed as oer:Unit and schema.org/Course.
-The schema.org learningResourceType property with a value of "Unit" should be used to indicate the type of course to systems that understand schema.org but not the OER Schema terms used by OCX.
+This means that resources that are lessons should be typed as oer:lesson and schema.org/Course.
+The schema.org learningResourceType property with a value of "lesson" should be used to indicate the type of course to systems that understand schema.org but not the OER Schema terms used by OCX.

+__Editor's Note:__ I know that lesson as a Course seems odd.
+If we find we don't need scheme.org's courseCode or coursePrerequisites properties we can just call a lesson a creative work.

 Examples: